salehahmed325/ai-devops-platform/README.md

 This platform consists of two main components:

 *   **`central-brain`**: A serverless AWS Lambda function that serves as the AI/ML core.
-It ingests data via an API Gateway endpoint, stores it in DynamoDB, and sends alerts.
+It ingests OTLP data, stores it in DynamoDB, performs anomaly detection, and sends alerts.
-*   **`edge-agent`**: A lightweight, containerized agent that is deployed to your infrastructure to collect and forward Prometheus metrics.
-(Note: Its direct role is being de-emphasized in favor of more standard data ingestion methods).
+*   **OpenTelemetry Collector**: A standard, vendor-neutral agent used for collecting metrics and logs from your infrastructure and forwarding them to the `central-brain`.

 The entire infrastructure is managed via Terraform, and CI/CD pipelines are set up using GitHub Actions to automatically build and deploy the components.

 ## Architecture

-*   **Data Ingestion**: A secure API Gateway endpoint receives monitoring data (e.g., metrics, events) in JSON format.
+*   **Data Collection**: The OpenTelemetry Collector scrapes Prometheus for metrics and reads logs from specified files.
+*   **Data Ingestion**: The collector sends the collected data (metrics and logs) in OTLP Protobuf format to the `central-brain`'s direct Lambda Function URL endpoint.
-*   **Processing & Storage**: The `central-brain` Lambda function processes the incoming JSON data, transforms it, and stores the resulting metric samples in a DynamoDB table for persistence and future analysis.
+*   **Processing & Storage**: The `central-brain` Lambda function receives the gzipped Protobuf payload, decompresses and parses it, then processes the incoming data.
+Metrics are stored in a DynamoDB table (`ai-devops-platform-data`), and logs are stored in a separate DynamoDB table (`ai-devops-platform-logs`).
+*   **Anomaly Detection**: The `central-brain` performs anomaly detection on ingested metrics using the Median Absolute Deviation (MAD) algorithm.
-*   **Alerting**: If an anomaly is detected (functionality temporarily disabled), the `central-brain` sends an alert via Telegram.
+*   **Alerting**: If an anomaly is detected, the `central-brain` sends an alert via Telegram.
-*   **Infrastructure**: All backend components (API Gateway, Lambda, DynamoDB, S3, IAM) are provisioned on AWS using Terraform.
+*   **Infrastructure**: All backend components (Lambda, DynamoDB, S3, IAM, Lambda Function URL) are provisioned on AWS using Terraform.

 ## Getting Started